jminor/otio-time-warp-test-suite/README.md

 % ./ocr_frame_counter.sh toucan_render.mov > ocr_results.txt
 % diff ocr_results.txt ocr_baseline.txt && echo PASS || echo FAIL
 ```

+### Your Application Here

+If your application supports OTIO, you can follow these steps:
+- Download this repository (the full [repository ZIP file](https://github.com/jminor/otio-time-warp-test-suite/archive/refs/heads/main.zip) is most convenient)
+- Import one of these:
+  - `time_warp_test_suite.otioz` (media included)
+  - `time_warp_test_suite.otio` file, plus separate `test_pattern_media_1920x1080_24_h264.mov` media file.
+- Take some screenshots or notes about how this imports, and any errors or warnings that come up.
+- See if it appears to play back correctly.
+- Render out a video of the sequence.
+- Use the provided OCR script to extract frame numbers from the video like this: `./ocr_frame_counter.sh rendered.mov > ocr_results.txt`
+- Compare to the provided `time_warp_test.ocr_baseline.txt` file.
+- Let us know how it went!
+(See contact info at the top of this README.)

 ### More Host Applications...